Irkutsk, Russia: What to pack, what to wear, and when to go [2023]

 You will need to take your shoes off.

-Synagogues may enforce similar dress requirements.
-At Synagogue you should wear equally appropriate clothes, aside from the head coverings.
+Synagogues sometimes have similar dress requirements.
+At Synagogue you can wear conservative clothes, aside from the head coverings.

 If you go to the City History Museum, wear museum-appropriate clothing and take: